ltann/reRead-Boston-Hack-19/FutureStuff.md

 # Future Features and Objectives:

-## Objective: BookWorm is an extension helping student study more effectively by creating distraction free, interactive webpages with a portfolio homepage organizer to allow student manage their research data.
+## Objective: BookWorm is an extension helping student study more effectively by turning webpages to become distraction free and interactive with a portfolio homepage organizer to allow student manage their research data.

 ### Features:
 - Google Translate